modiimedia/InsuranceSmart/content/_index.md

 ---
 title: Home
 banner_heading: Providing Secure Insurance Solutions Since 2005
-banner_text: "We are an Independent Insurance Agency whose mission is to provide our clients exceptional value and quality service in the insurance markets we serve.
+banner_text: "We are an Independent Texas based Insurance Agency whose mission is to provide our clients exceptional value and quality service in the markets we serve.
   \ \n\nWe Specialize in Medicare Helping Seniors Transitioning to Medicare and also provide Life, Health, Long-term Care, Final Expense Coverage, as well as Fixed Indexed Annuities.
-Secure Financial Products designed to grow Your Nest Egg with both Fixed and Indexed Returns.
-They Offer a Variety of Guaranteed and Non-Guaranteed Income Solutions, and Protect Your Investment with No-Loss-Guarantee so you can Retire in Confidence! \n\n\nContact Us for Your Free Information.
-And let us know how we can serve you!"
+These Secure Financial Products are designed to grow Your Nest Egg with both Fixed and Indexed Returns.
+They Offer a Variety of Guaranteed and Non-Guaranteed Income Solutions, and Protect Your Investment with No-Loss-Guarantee so you can Retire in Confidence! \n\n\nContact Us For Information and let us know how we can serve you!"
 banner_media:
   video_type: youtube
   youtube_url: https://www.youtube.com/watch?v=LWGJA9i18Co